schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 ### Pure CSS It Up
-While I could have used jquery or raw Javascript, I wanted to stick to pure css for the formatting.
+While I could have used jquery or raw Javascript, I wanted to stick to pure CSS for the formatting.

-So I created css ([less](https://en.wikipedia.org/wiki/Less_(stylesheet_language) example shown) to get the effect I wanted (this is the relevant styling):
+So I created CSS ([less](https://en.wikipedia.org/wiki/Less_(stylesheet_language) example shown) to get the effect I wanted (this is the relevant styling):

 ``` scss
 div {